1.a) Fundamental forces and philosophical principles

 The opposite mechanism –or white interaction– will produce an elongation of the global aether and will liberate once again electromagnetic energy.

-This is therefore a manifestation of the well-known equivalence between energy and mass.
+This mechanism is, therefore, a manifestation of the well-known equivalence between energy and mass.
 This fundamental force will include any particle with mass, like electrons or nucleons.

 Forces of retention caused by the cells or reticules of the global aether (Nuclear forces and confinement or asymptotic liberty)